Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 The Ultraroof system is one of the lightest tiled roof options available, making it perfect for smaller conservatory structures that might not support heavier solid roofs.
 Despite being lightweight, it achieves impressive U-values as low as 0.13, providing outstanding thermal efficiency.

 With just three main structural components, it can be fitted faster than many other tiled roofs, minimising disruption to your home.
-Inside, you get a beautiful, vaulted ceiling with no need for tie bars, creating a spacious, airy feel.
+Inside, you get a beautiful, vaulted ceiling with no need for tie bars, creating a spacious, airy feel, unlike traditional glass roofs.

 If you’re looking for a more contemporary option, the LivinROOF might be perfect.
 This innovative system uses insulated aluminium panels that can be combined with glass sections for added natural light.

 The exterior has a modern, urban grey finish that works well with contemporary homes.
 Because the system is pre-fabricated off-site, installation is quick and clean with minimal waste and disruption.
-For homeowners wanting a solid roof with a modern twist, the LivinROOF offers the perfect balance of insulation and light.
+For homeowners wanting a tiled roof conservatory with a solid roof and a modern twist, the LivinROOF offers the perfect balance of insulation and light.

 Whatever type of roof you choose, you’ll enjoy numerous benefits.

 The most obvious benefit is improved thermal efficiency.
 Solid roofs dramatically reduce heat loss in winter, keeping your conservatory warm without excessive heating costs.
-In summer, they prevent the greenhouse effect that can make conservatories unbearably hot and unusable by blocking UV rays and reducing glare.
+Unlike glass roofs, they prevent the greenhouse effect that can make conservatories unbearably hot and unusable by blocking UV rays and reducing glare.

 This temperature control means you can use your conservatory as a proper living space throughout the year.

-With better insulation comes lower energy costs.
+With better insulation comes lower energy costs, especially in temperature extremes.
 A properly insulated solid roof can significantly reduce the amount of heating needed in winter, potentially saving you money on energy bills.
 This also helps keep the rest of your house warmer, as you won’t have heat escaping through a poorly insulated conservatory.

 If you’ve ever experienced heavy rain on a polycarbonate roof, you’ll know how noisy it can be.
-Solid roofs provide excellent sound insulation, dramatically reducing rainfall noise and creating a more peaceful environment.
+Solid roofs provide excellent sound insulation, allowing for a highly peaceful environment and potentially less reliance on central heating during colder months.

-Converting your conservatory into a proper year-round living space can increase the value of your home.
+Converting your conservatory into a worthwhile investment year-round living space can increase the value of your home.
 Potential buyers will see a practical room rather than a compromised space with limited usability.
 A solid roof conservatory offers the space advantages of an extension but typically at a lower cost.

-If you’re tired of having a conservatory that’s only comfortable for a few months each year, a solid roof replacement could be the ideal solution.
+If you’re tired of having a conservatory that’s only comfortable for a few months each year, a solid roof replacement could be the ideal solution for improved energy efficiency.
 The transformation from a problematic space to a comfortable, year-round room can be achieved more quickly and affordably than you might think.

 At Lifestyle Windows, our expert team can guide you through the options and help you choose the right solid roof system for your home.
 A great way to do this is to visit our showroom, where you can discuss your home improvement projects and take a look at our range of roofs.